 If you want maximum engagement per tweet, aim for 1-5 tweets per day.
 However, if you want more total responses to your tweets overall, 50 tweets or more are acceptable.

-For a more in-depth Twitter analysis, you can also generate comprehensive social media reports in a matter of seconds, and that’s a big bonus.
+For a more in-depth Twitter competitor analysis, you can also generate comprehensive social media reports in a matter of seconds, and that’s a big bonus.

 - Key metrics